Menu Close

 8. REBOOT your computer.

-4- Disable Windows Update Service
+4- Disable the Update Service

-Step 1: Click on START menu and type Services in Start menu or taskbar search box and then press Enter key.
+1: Click on START menu and type Services in Start menu or taskbar search box and then press Enter key.

-Step 3: The box below appears, change the Startup type to Disabled.
+3: The box below appears, change the Startup type to Disabled.
 Click Apply button and then reboot your computer.

 How to disable windows update service

-Also see Windows Troubleshooting Page for more
+Also see Windows 10 Troubleshooting Page for more

 If your computer automatically reboots after a Windows 10 Update, you may be able to turn that off.
 See How.